 Accepting and sending international B2B payments can often result in companies incurring a large number of transactional fees.
 Virtual IBANs offer companies the same facilities as a traditional settlement account, however, they reduce costs involved in opening and managing a physical account.

 Many traditional providers will try to push full packages on new clients, which include a variety of services they do not require, including credit cards, global payment services, and insurance.
 Due to this, the whole process can become a serious headache for organisations, meaning they have to invest a lot of time and effort into what should be a simple process.
 A virtual bank account allows access to payment services without the cost and complexity of a full business bank account.
 Potential administrative costs are further reduced through the use of virtual IBAN accounts as the whole system aims to facilitate the reconciliation process, allowing businesses to carry out business with ease on a global scale.

 Virtual IBAN accounts provide a wide variety of benefits for FX and payments businesses and their customers.
 The use of these accounts allows FX and payments organisations to control a master IBAN account where they can create and allocate a segregated virtual IBAN account to each of their customers, aiding settlement and reconciliation.
 A virtual IBAN provides payments businesses with a multi-currency, multi-jurisdictional banking solution without the need for several different banking relationships.

-Banking Circle Members are able to offer settlement to all of their merchants through the Banking Circle Virtual IBAN.
-For FX and payments businesses who want to be able to easily accept and settle payments worldwide, including same day settlements for SEPA payments, get in touch with a member of the team at Banking Circle to find out more.
+Banking Circle clients can offer international business bank accounts to their customers with Banking Circle virtual accounts.
+For Banks, FX, and Payments businesses who want to be able to easily accept and settle payments worldwide, including same day settlements for SEPA payments, get in touch with a member of the team at Banking Circle to find out more.